| | | | | | | | |

 Instructions

-1. Whip up the chutneys and set aside.
+• Whip up 4 tablespoons mint yoghurt sauce and 2 tablespoons tamarind chutney, then set aside.
 You can also buy these!

-3. Heat the oil to shallow fry the bhajis.
-In a large, deep-sided frying pan, heat oil over medium heat.
+• In a large, deep-sided frying pan over medium heat, add 1 litre neutral oil.
 Always exercise caution!
-Once the oil is hot (test it with a wooden skewer or spoon — if the oil bubbles around the wood, it's ready) carefully spoon the bhaji mixture, making patties about the size of your buns.
+Once the oil is hot (test it with a wooden skewer or spoon — if the oil bubbles around the wood, it's ready), carefully spoon in the bhaji mixture, making patties about the size of your buns.
 Make four total.
 Don't overcrowd the pan, so cook in two batches if necessary.

-6. Assemble the onion bhaji burgers.
-Cut the buns in half and spoon tamarind chutney* onto the bottom side.
-Layer it up with salad leaves, then a bhaji.
-Spoon yogurt mint sauce on top, then another bhaji.
-Complete with more yogurt mint sauce, then the top bun.
+• Cut 2 brioche buns** in half and spoon tamarind chutney* onto the bottom side.
+Layer it up with 1 handful mixed salad leaves, then a bhaji.
+Spoon yoghurt mint sauce on top, then another bhaji.
+Complete with more yoghurt mint sauce, then the top bun.
 Repeat with the other burger**

 Notes